On functional logistic regression: some conceptual issues: Maximum likelihood estimation: non-existence results

-\begin{theorem} Let $X(s)$, $s\in[0,1]$, be a $L^2$ stochastic process with $\E[X(s)]=0$.
+\begin{theorem} Let $X(s)$, $s\in[0,1]$, be an $L^2$ stochastic process with $\E[X(s)]=0$.
 Denote by $K$ the corresponding covariance function.
 Consider a logistic model \eqref{eq:logistic} based on $X(s)$.
 Let $X_1,\ldots,X_n$ be independent copies of $X$.
 Assume that the $n$-dimensional process $Z_n(s)=(X_1(s),\ldots,X_n(s))$ fulfills the SC property.
-Then, with probability one, the MLE estimator of $\beta$ (maximizing the function in Eq. \eqref{Eq:Ln}) \textbf{does not exist} for any sample size $n$. \end{theorem}
+Then, with probability one, the MLE estimator of $(\beta,\beta_0)$ (i.e., the maximizer of the log-likelihood function $L_n(\beta,\beta_0)$) does not exist for any sample size $n$. \end{theorem}

 \begin{proof} Let $x_1(s)\ldots,x_n(s)$ be a random sample drawn from $X(s)$.
-From the SC assumption there is (with probability 1) one point $t_0$ such that $x_i(t_0)>0$ for all $i$ such that $y_i=1$ ($n_1$ in total) and $x_i(t_0)<0$ for those ($n_0$) indices $i$ with $y_i=0$.
-Recall that the sample log-likelihood function given in Equation~\eqref{Eq:Ln} is
+From the SC assumption there is (with probability 1) one point $t_0$ such that $x_i(t_0)>0$ for all $i$ such that $y_i=1$ and $x_i(t_0)<0$ for those indices $i$ with $y_i=0$.
+Note that that the sample log-likelihood function can be split in two terms, as follows,

 Note also that $L_n(\beta,\beta_0)\leq 0$ for all $\beta$.
 Now, take a numerical sequence $0<c_m \uparrow \infty$ and define